Request the brochure

 Year 2 (Specialisation Year)

 As of year two of your studies, it is time to start defining what kind of international business professional you want to be.
-For more information about the specialisations we recommend watching the latest webinar.
-We offer the following specialisations:
+You will have an opportunity to specialise (17 EC) in one of the four IB tracks.
+For more information about the specialisations we recommend watching the latest FAQ video.
+We offer the following specialisations.

 Year 3 & 4

 In the third and fourth year of your studies you focus on growth and innovation.
-You will continue your education with at least one semester abroad.
+In the last two years, you will have plenty of opportunities to structure your own personalised programme.
 This could either be an internship at a company or an exchange programme at one of our partner universities around the world.
 You will conclude your studies with your final assessments and a graduation assignment in which you will solve a real business problem with the proper research skills.

-You will put your training into practice during a six-month internship in an international company.
+In the first semester of year 3, you will put your training into practice during a five-month internship in an international company.
 This company could either be located in the Netherlands or abroad and could either be a large multi-national or a medium sized enterprise.
 By choosing to do your internship in another country you will learn the ropes from the international business professionals in the country of your choice.

-In the International Business programme you can either choose to do your minor at the Rotterdam University of Applied Sciences or to spread your wings and take part in an exchange programme at one of our partner universities across the globe.
+In the first semester of year 4, you can either choose to do your minor (30EC) at Rotterdam University of Applied Sciences or to spread your wings and take part in an exchange programme (30 EC) at one of our partner universities across the globe.
+We have about 400 partner school.

-You conclude your studies with a graduation assignment for which you combine all your training and practical experience.
-By using your practical research skills and coming up with innovative solutions you will help a company of your choice solve a real-life management matter.
+In the second semester of year 4, you will conclude your studies with a graduation assignment (30EC) for which you combine all your training and practical experience.
+By using your practical research skills and coming up with innovative solutions you will help a company of your choice solve a real-life management issue.
 It’s your chance to shine and show off your skills.

 Fast Track Programme